-As a rule of thumb, though, if you notice your dog shivering, refusing to walk, whining, lifting their paws, or walking slowly, these are all signs that they’re cold and could benefit from a sweater or a jacket.
+As a rule of thumb, though, if you notice your dog shivering, refusing to walk, whining, lifting its paws, or walking slowly, these are all signs that your dog is cold and could benefit from a sweater or a jacket.
 You might also want to get your dog a coat if temperatures in your area regularly dip to 40 degrees or lower, unless they are a breed with a particularly thick natural coat.

 How often should dog jackets be cleaned?

 In general, dog coats don’t need to be washed that often.
 “Dogs don’t sweat, and their coats tend to stay clean on the inside,” says Simon.
 “However, they should be washed a few times each season, especially if your dog is keen on rolling in grass or lying on mud.”

 Thompson agrees.
 “You should wash your dog’s jacket when it is visibly soiled or odorous,” she says. ”Wash it at least as often as you bathe your dog.”